 You’ll find benches by the main path through this popular local wood: they’re just made for sitting and watching the world go by, or having a chat with a friend.
 Clearings cut through the trees offer views of the surrounding countryside, and there’s an old curling pond next to the picnic area on the north-east edge of the wood.

 Wildlife likes this place too: there are roe deer among the trees, and damselflies by the pond.

-Please note, harvesting work will be starting on 13th March and is expected to last up to three months.
+Please note, harvesting work is taking place at Denlethen and is expected to last up to three months.
 The work will affect several paths which will be closed in sections while the work takes place.
 We apologise for any inconvenience caused.